department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply.md

 #### With the help of a trained professional

 You can work with a trained professional who can help you file a claim.
-[Find an accredited representative](/disability-benefits/apply/help/index.html).
+[Get help filing your claim](/disability-benefits/apply/help/index.html).

 </div>
 </div>